ybezsonov/kro/website/docs/docs/getting-started/01-Installation.md

 sidebar_position: 1
 ---

-# Installing KRO
+# Installing kro

-This guide walks you through the process of installing KRO on your Kubernetes cluster using Helm.
+This guide walks you through the process of installing kro on your Kubernetes cluster using Helm.

 ## Prerequisites